 How does Emily in Paris relate to advertising?

 Throughout the entire series, the main character Emily offers a lot of perspective on the user experience, which is essential to a campaign's success.
-Similar to this, Emily in Paris has numerous instances where it educates its audience on various advertising lessons.
+Similarly, Emily in Paris has numerous instances where it educates its audience on various advertising lessons.
 However, one of the most significant lessons learned from the program is that viewers take brand personalities on social media seriously.

 What do the movies and shows about advertising teach us?